Headache: Geriatric Headaches

-Ninety percent of cases of trigeminal neuralgia (also known as tic douloreux) begin after the age of 40.
+Ninety percent of cases of trigeminal neuralgia (also known as tic douloreux) begin after age 40.
 About 80% of cases result from vascular compression of the trigeminal nerve at the root entry zone, most commonly by a branch of the superior cerebellar artery.
 About 5% of cases are caused by tumors.
 The pain is a severe, sharp, shooting, or electric shock-like sensation lasting seconds to 2 minutes.
-It is usually in a unilateral maxillary or mandibular trigeminal distribution and uncommonly in the ophthalmic division.55
+It is usually in a unilateral maxillary or mandibular trigeminal distribution and uncommonly in the ophthalmic division.

 In about 90% of cases of trigeminal neuralgia, the patient has trigger zones, usually in the central part of the face around the nose and lips.
 Normally nonpainful stimuli in these zones can trigger pain.
 Stimuli can include talking, chewing, washing the face, brushing the teeth, shaving, facial movement, and cold air.
 After a paroxysm of pain, there is a refractory period lasting up to several minutes during which stimulation of the trigger zone will not trigger pain.
 Facial grimacing or spasm may accompany the pain.
 Between painful paroxysms, the patient is usually pain free, although dull aching may persist for a few minutes after attacks of long duration or multiple clustered attacks.
 Multiple attacks may occur for weeks or months.
 About 50% of patients with trigeminal neuralgia will have spontaneous remissions for at least 6 months.
 Physical examination is usually normal except for trigger zones, although up to 25% of patients will have sensory loss.
 Patients usually see dentists before seeking medical evaluation as they may think they have a cavity.